|Trail Length: 5.0 miles||Type of trail: In and out|

 Raven Cliffs Trail

-Hikers should exercise extreme caution along this rugged trail as they have to ford streams, ascend steep grades, and cross a rock bluff (from the Forest Service).
+Hikers should exercise extreme caution along this rugged trail as they have to ford streams, ascend steep grades, and cross a rock bluff (from the Forest Service in 1982).

 Helen, Georgia, has long been a popular destination for hikers.
 One of the best short trails in the state is the walk to Raven Cliff Falls, north and west of the alpine village.
 The Raven Cliffs Wilderness Area, which encompasses the trail, is home to some great hiking including Logan Turnpike and a significant portion of the Appalachian Trail in Georgia.